 CDVS Data Chat

 The Center for Data and Visualization Sciences consultants can help with a variety of data projects and related computing problems.
-We are available weekdays by appointment or according to our walk-in schedule.
+We are available (in-person or online) weekdays by appointment or according to our walk-in schedule.

 Learn more about our areas of expertise below: